-Tasha is trained in Theraplay, EMDR, Play therapy techniques, and Dyadic Developmental Psychotherapy.
-She is highly knowledgeable of child development, intergenerational trauma, and the effects of residential school.
+Tasha is a trauma informed and an anti-oppressive practitioner who follows an attachment-focused framework when working with individuals and families.
+She is highly knowledgeable of child development, attachment difficulties, intergenerational trauma, developmental trauma, PTSD, and the effects of residential school.
 She also has extensive experience working with indigenous peoples and communities.

 Tasha has a little spark that loves to shine.
 She is a playful, creative, and caring individual who believes everyone deserves to be Free to Bee joyous, at peace, mentally well. i

 I am happiest when I am free to be myself.

 Certified Canadian Counsellor, MA, MEd

 Kate (she/her) is excited to be starting her private practice with Free to Bee Me.
 After years of working in schools and rehabilitation settings, Kate has found her passion in working with individuals who have made the choice to grow and heal.
 Kate has a particular interest in helping people who have suffered as a result of trauma, and has specialized in sexual and interpersonal violence.
 Her philosophy and framework include a feminist and anti-oppressive approach to counselling, as well as a focus on trauma-informed, somatic (body), and attachment-based interventions.
 Her training and experience have strengthened her belief that everyone has the ability and capacity to heal, no matter the adversity.
 With unconditional regard, warmth, and humour, Kate will work to build a safe and respectful partnership with you.